-as an economics and business student turned designer, my design process synthesizes data-driven insight with a creative, innovative spirit
+as an economics and business student turned UX designer, my process synthesizes data-driven insight with a creative, innovative spirit

 A UX exploration project for a companion application for the hypothetical AMMA (Asthma Monitoring and Management App) product line, created by Google.org.* The AMMA app is meant to be fit naturally and intuitively into the wearer’s everyday life.
 Since AMMA is targeted towards the “Parent-Child” customer market, usability was a top priority.

 *This is an independent project and has no direct relation to Google.org or GHI

 TIDAL* TurnUp is a (hypothetical) synchronous music streaming experience that revolutionizes the way we listen to, share, and discover new music.
 Practically speaking, TurnUp seeks to combine the best aspects of music streaming and live video to create a more interactive, social, and connected audio experience.

 *This is an independent project and has no direct relation to TIDAL

 City Lines is a collection of minimalist posters inspired by photographs I have taken during my travels around the world over the past few years.
 I wanted to challenge myself to create a collection that tied together my love for photography, travel and minimalism.
 I could not be happier with the finished result and I hope you enjoy my work as much as I enjoyed creating it.